SilkRose/Pony/src/stories/diary-duet/diary-duet.md

 Today I asked Rarity to help me around my house, she was happy to do so.
 When she came out of her house, she was wearing a new hat.
 She looked so cute in the hat, I wanted to tell her she looked pretty, but didn't have the courage…

+After we were done doing what I needed done, I asked her to help with more, even stuff I didn't need help with.
+I feel bad for tricking her into staying, I just wanted to spend more time with her…

+Eventually she had to go home, I felt really lonely with her gone, not even my animals could cheer me up.
+I just sulked around the house, trying to think of how I was going to deal with these feelings.

 ~Fluttershy